How To Get Rid of Carpet Beetles and Fabric Pests

 Carpet Beetles are very small beetles (2 to 3mm).
-Their bodies are oval-shaped, black with white and yellow (0r orange) patterned colouration.
+Their bodies are oval-shaped, black with white and yellow (or orange) patterned coloration.

 You may notice some larvae on the carpets.
-They are very distinctive from other insect larvae with their dense covering of long barbed hairs.
-They are slightly larger than adult carpet beetles.
+These are very distinctive from other insect larvae with their dense covering of long barbed hairs.
+Also they are slightly larger than adult carpet beetles.

 Warm and dry conditions are ideal for their development.
 Usually, it is the adult beetles that are noticed first, gathering around skirting boards and windows.
 This is an indication of the presence of an established infestation.

-Carpet beetles maggots thrive in areas where there is no disturbance, such as beneath carpets, around skirting boards and in wardrobes.
+The larvae of Carpet beetles thrive in areas where there is no disturbance, such as beneath carpets, around skirting boards and in wardrobes.
 Bird and rodent nests, animal remains and even dead insects are frequently responsible for infestations.